- Teaching in italian

 The students will pursue topics across a broad span of interconnected fields, including biogeography, ecosystem biology, community and population biology, organismal biology, molecular ecology, population genetics, genomics, speciation and macroevolution.

-Theoretical lessons (32 h), integrated by round-table sessions (JOURNAL CLUB sessions) (16 h) on evolutionary biology and evolutionary ecology hot topics (6 ECTS in total, 48 hours).
+Theoretical lessons, including seminars form experts in the field (20 h), integrated by round-table sessions (JOURNAL CLUB sessions) (12 h) on evolutionary biology and evolutionary ecology hot topics, and 4 practical lessons on molecular characterization of biodiversity (20 h) (6 ECTS in total, 52 hours).